reuk/wayverb/docs/work_log/work_log.md

 * boundary modelling
 * find out why bedroom model nodes sometimes think they are inside even when they are not

-* find some way of fixing the inside/outside bug at least for the echo tunnel example

 * Get in touch with Damian Murphy with specific questions
     * about boundary modelling?